bekk/bekk-christmas/post/thecloud/wip-building-a-dashboard-with-google-bigquery-and-datastudio-1-2.md

 ![](/assets/dashboard.png)

 The Google Cloud Platform (GCP) combines powerful cloud tools with the simplicity and ease of use from Google services.
 To build the dashboard data, we made use of BigQuery.
-It is part of GCP, and is a serverless tool ideal for performing analysis on large datasets using the SQL language, without the need for administering a local database.
+BigQuery is part of GCP, and is a serverless tool ideal for performing analysis on large datasets using the SQL language, without the need for administering a local database.

 ## 1. Obtain and store your data